What Are Options? A Beginner's Guide to Options Trading

 Cool Story.
 What Does This Have to Do With Stocks?

-When I was advising clients, people would stop me right there and ask: "Wait, I know my worst case before I even get into the trade?"
+When I was advising clients, this was the exact moment someone would stop me and ask, "Wait, I know the most I can lose before I even get into the trade?"

 Why Not Just Buy the Stock?